rickardlindberg/rickardlindberg.me/writing/agdpp-game-loop/index.markdown

 ## How to test this?

+So now we start completely from scratch, test driving our game.
+We know roughly what we want to do from the spike.

+Where to start?

 I find it easiest to start from the outside when writing tests.
 What should the system do?
 What should our game do?